 Stephanie Russell has a background in physics, astronomy and satellite engineering – all very dry and technical.
 Her passion is to write about the other half of her soul.
-She explores every theme and genre she can think of, in short stories mainly, but now quite often in poetry.
+She explores every theme and genre she can think of, in short stories, and more recently, in poetry.
 She loves developing characters, imagining how they speak, act and react.
 She loves creating new worlds in minute detail.
 And she loves writing about the entertaining twists and turns in her own life as a trans-female.
-One of these days, with any luck, Steph will write a novel…or something.
-Stephanie is our President.
+One of these days, with any luck, Steph will write a novel, book of poems…or something.
+Stephanie is our Secretary.